MilesMcBain/datapasta/README.md

 * `dpasta` accepts tibbles, data.frames, and vectors.
 Data is output in a format that matches in input class.
 Formatted text is pasted at the cursor.

-* `dmdclip` accepts the same inputs as `dpaste` but inserts the formatted text onto the clipboard, preceded by 4 spaces so that is can be as pasted as a preformatted block to Github, Stackoverflow etc.
+* `dmdclip` accepts the same inputs as `dpasta` but inserts the formatted text onto the clipboard, preceded by 4 spaces so that is can be as pasted as a preformatted block to Github, Stackoverflow etc.

 ## Use with other editors

 The only hard dependency of `datapasta` is `readr` for type guessing.
 All the above `*paste` functions can be called directly instead of as an addin, and will fall back to console output if the `rsudioapi` is not available.

-On system without access to the clipboard (or without `clipr` installed) `datapasta` can still be used to output R objects from an R session. `dpaste` is probably the only function you care about in this scenario.
+On system without access to the clipboard (or without `clipr` installed) `datapasta` can still be used to output R objects from an R session. `dpasta` is probably the only function you care about in this scenario.

 ### Custom Installation